CodingWithTim/CodingWithTim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Member of Technical Staff at xAI, currently on the Science of RL team.
-I worked on reasoning, post-training, and RL.
+I also work on post-training and reasoning.
+My contributions since May 2025:
-- Grok 4.1: Co-creator, led post-training RL training and recipe studies.
+- [Grok 4.1](https://x.ai/news/grok-4-1): Co-creator, led post-training RL training and recipe studies.
 - [Grok 4 Fast](https://x.ai/news/grok-4-fast): Co-creator, led post-training RL training and recipe studies, co-led distillation and evals.
 - [Grok 4](https://x.ai/news/grok-4): Core contributor, synthetic datasets, evals, tool use.